cjquines/matchupquiz/README.md

 # matchupquiz
-Shameless Mathcounts-style CDR program, built for VCSMS’s math department.
+A Mathcounts-style quiz program for Windows.
+Keeps track of scores and times.
+Switches slides automatically.

 ### Description